 We created a real person with quotes, biographical information, needs and pain points based on our interview results, facts, observations.

 We found out the similar patterns in the customers’ behavior and combined them all.
-Hus we created a typical customer and represented it in a digital view.
+Thus, we created a typical customer and represented it in a digital form.

 As I wrote before, we worked with a real product, so our team tested Nova Poshta iOS app.
-Each team member interviewed the customers separately; in the course of the conversation we took notes of the person’s behavior, comments, errors and completion of each task.
+Each team member interviewed customers separately; during the conversation, we took notes on the person’s behavior, comments, errors, and completion of each task.

 We gave the customers contextual scenarios and asked them to think aloud while they were completing our tasks.
 Concurrent Think Aloud — is a technique which allows to understand the user’s thoughts in course of the interaction with a product.
-The user has to voice his running stream of consciousness during the task fulfillment.
+The user must voice his running stream of consciousness while completing the task.

 UX metrics are a set of quantitative data points used to measure, compare, and track the user experience of a website or app over time.

 The first step is identifying the goals: what tasks the customers need to accomplish.
 Then goes identifying the signals — it’s how success or failure in the goals might manifest itself in the customer behavior.
 What actions would indicate the goal had been met?
-And finally it results in building specific metrics for each signal.
+And finally, it results in the creation of specific metrics for each signal.

 For example, one of our goals was called a courier.
-The signal for this goal is filled out the three-step form and clicked on call to action.
+The signal for this goal is to fill out the three-step form and click the call to action.
 And metrics — the ratio of customers who often send parcels 10+ kg and use the courier service to those who often send parcels 10+ kg and ordered a courier only once.